-We stayed at Providencia Hostel Santiago which was a 10 minute walk to the bustling neighborhood of Barrio Bellavista.
+We stayed at Providencia Hostel Santiago which was a 10-minute walk to the bustling neighbourhood of Barrio Bellavista.
 There are many restaurants, bars, hostels and hotels located in Barrio Bellavista but the noise levels at night can be very high.
-For detailed descriptions of the top 5 neighborhoods to stay in Santiago, check out ‘ The Official Santiago Neighborhood Guide ‘.
+For detailed descriptions of the top 5 neighbourhoods to stay in Santiago, check out ‘ The Official Santiago Neighborhood Guide ‘.
 No matter where you stay, the Chilean metro/bus system was the most impressive we’ve ever seen.
 It was always on time, clean, affordable and took you anywhere you needed to be.
 Every 2 mins there is a train.
 However, rush hour is extremely busy so be aware from 7-9 am and 6-8 pm if you plan to have luggage.

 What to do in Santiago over 2 days

-- Barrio BellaVista – All the nightlife you could want lines the street of ‘Pino Nono‘.
+- Barrio Bellavista – All the nightlife you could want lines the street of ‘Pino Nono‘.
 Countless bars, clubs, restaurants, street vendors.
 There is something for everyone and people party until the early morning.

 - Grab lunch/dinner or happy hour inside of Patio Bellavista (shown above).
 It’s full of restaurants, bars, tourists, art & souvenir stores.
 Prices are a little higher in here but it’s really nice to spend time roaming around.